Skip to content

 Fly Fishing Clark Fork River This includes a Clark Fork River Montana Fly Fishing Report:

-11/19/24 We are still getting some good catch reports from the tailwater section.
-The stream is flowing a below a normal level in all sections.
-There are good hatches taking place – Blue-winged olives, Spotted sedge caddis, October Caddis, and more.
+12/21/24 Good conditions exist in the tailwater.
+The stream is flowing a little below a normal level in all sections.
+There are good hatches taking place.
 Stream levels are just a little below a normal level.

 Perfect Flies are designed and tied to to imitate and behave like the natural foods the trout rely on to survive as much as possible.
 The more your fly looks like and moves through and on the surface of the water like the real things, the higher your odds of success.